When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 Click to read my article for additional renting and driving tips in Turkey.

-Do not drive after you drink alcohol.
+Drinking is legal in Turkey, but Do Not drive after you drink alcohol.
 The alcohol limit is very low in Turkey, and the police are very strict about it.
-It was easy to bribe traffic police officers in my childhood days, but those days are long gone.

 It is very easy to pass this limit, even if you drink a glass of wine or just a beer depending on your personal conditions.
 The alcohol test is a breath test carried out by police officers.